Ponders End: History

 In 1866 the London Jute Works Company established a factory on the Navigation in a desolate area known locally as Spike Island.
 Many of the new employees came from Dundee, the traditional centre of the jute industry in Scotland.
 The jute works closed in 1882, to be replaced by the Ediswan factory.
 Over the years the factory was enlarged, eventually covering 11.50 acres, and employing many people, notably girls, from the area.
 Ediswan produced electric lamps, and the factory was colloquially known as The Lamp.
 They also manufactured appliances for the shipping and aviation industries, mechanical pianos and butter makers.

+On 30th September 1940, during the Blitz, German Luftwaffe bombers were flying over the Lea Valley, possibly for a raid on the Royal Small Arms Factory at Enfield Lock.
+Instead, however, several bombs were dropped on Ponders End two miles to the south.
+One of these was a direct hit on the Two Brewers Pub at the corner of High Street and South Street.
+The detonation killed 20 people who were sheltering in the basement.
+The pub was never rebuilt and, 74 years later, a memorial garden was opened on the site where it once stood.